Migration from impermanence to Preservation

 Note that no file is created at the symlink's target, unless createLinkTarget is set to true.

-Configuration of intermediate path components
+Intermediate path components

-All missing components of a preserved path that do not already exist, are created by systemd-tmpfiles with default ownership root:root and mode 0755.
+For system-wide files and directories, missing components of a preserved path that do not already exist, are created by systemd-tmpfiles with default ownership root:root and mode 0755.

 Example